cboudereau/ArcadeCab/README.md

  - Map additionals keys like Future Pinball.

 ### Emulators
-I Wrote integration script for
+I Wrote integration script for.
+For the sake of the simplicity, sometimes it is duplicated but easy to update without too much dependencies and impacts.
  - Mame
  - Future Pinball
  - Nintendo - Game & Watch